-All notices of club meetings, athletic and social events, and general information for the day will be broadcast on the TV monitors throughout the building during the school day.
-Students responsible for these notices should have them in writing and initialed by a faculty sponsor.
+All notices of club meetings, athletic and social events, and general information for the day will be announced throughout the building at some point during the school day.
 All announcements should be in the office no later than 7:30 a.m.
-Announcements will be made at the start of 2nd hour or just prior to dismissal except when emergencies exist.
+Announcements will be made at a time deemed appropriate by school administration, except when emergencies exist.